 - The US Navy rewrote its business memos to officers and saved $27 to $37 million a year in officer time because they could read the revised memos in 17 to 27 percent less time.

-I encourage you to read Kimble’s book, as he has many other examples of how organizations improved their bottom line simply by reassessing and rewriting their customer-facing documents.
+I encourage you to read Kimble’s book, as he has many other examples demonstrating the advantages of effective writing, including how organizations improved their bottom line simply by reassessing and rewriting their customer-facing documents.

 Fixing the Problem

-If poor writing is an issue in your organization, or if your team simply needs to learn new strategies to write more cogent documents in less time, you should consider writing training.
-But it’s also crucial that that training be successful.
+If poor writing is an issue in your organization, or if your team simply needs to learn new strategies to write more cogent documents in less time, you should consider corporate writing courses.
+But it’s also crucial that training be successful and include learning retention strategies.

 “The Great Training Robbery: Why the $60 Billion Investment in Leadership Development is Not Working” looks at why training is so often ineffective in the long term.
 And while the paper focuses primarily on leadership training, the ideas apply to most types of training.
 According to the paper’s author, Rajeev Peshawaria, part of the issue is the “70:20:10 myth.”
 This myth is based on the belief that 70 percent of an employee’s development comes from on-the-job training and learning by doing; 20 percent via coaching, feedback, and learning from others; while the final 10 percent from formal training.